-Step 1: You must meet the following requirements to apply to our program: Hold a baccalaureate degree from a regionally accredited college or university; have taken at least 18 hours of psychology related undergraduate coursework (General or Introduction to Psychology and Statistics are required); have maintained at least a 2.70 GPA during your undergraduate coursework; have a satisfactory score on the TOEFL (international students only).
+Step 1: You must meet the following requirements to apply to our program: Hold a baccalaureate degree from a regionally accredited college or university; have taken at least 18 hours of psychology related undergraduate coursework (General or Introduction to Psychology and Statistics are required); a GPA of 3.0 or higher is considered competitive; however, multiple factors are considered when making admissions decisions.

 Step 2: Send your official transcripts in order to verify that you meet our application requirements.

 For Bethany applicants, transcripts can be emailed to Scott Secor (firstname.lastname@example.org), faxed to (405) 491-6375, or mailed to: Scott Secor, Southern Nazarene University, 6729 NW 39th Expressway, Bethany, OK 73008.

 For Tulsa applicants, transcripts can be emailed to Kim Roach (email@example.com), or mailed to: Kim Roach, Southern Nazarene University, 8210 E. Regal Court, Tulsa, OK 74133.

 Step 3: If you meet the application requirements, you can complete the rest of the application process: online application; three recommendations; curriculum vitae/resume; writing packet; background check release; $50 application fee.

 Step 3b: If you do not meet the application requirements, Bethany applicants can email Scott Secor (firstname.lastname@example.org) and Tulsa applicants can email Kim Roach (email@example.com) and they will provide you with options to consider.